Pathmark: A&P Takeover and Pathmark Sav-A-Center

-Pathmark Sav-A-Center

 In spring 2008, Pathmark introduced a "price impact" store concept, under the Pathmark Sav-A-Center brand.
 This format was introduced to remodeled stores in Irvington and South Edison, New Jersey.
 The Sav-A-Center name had been used for A&P stores in the 1980s, and for an A&P-owned chain of stores in the New Orleans area which were sold in 2007.

-After the concept was tested in the two Northern New Jersey stores, A&P announced the conversion of 16 Pathmark Super Centers, plus 8 of the 13 Philadelphia-area A&P Super Fresh stores to the Pathmark Sav-A-Center banner.
+After the concept was tested in the two Northern New Jersey stores, A&P announced the conversion of 16 Pathmark Super Centers, plus eight of the 13 Philadelphia-area A&P Super Fresh stores to the Pathmark Sav-A-Center banner.
 A&P eventually rolled out the Sav-A-Center branding to Pathmark's website and circulars.

 In 2009, several changes were made to Pathmark.
-Among them, the North Edison, New Jersey store was closed, and a former A&P in nearby South Plainfield opened as a Pathmark Sav-A-Center.
+In July, the Randolph, New Jersey store was closed.
+A former A&P in nearby South Plainfield opened as a Pathmark Sav-A-Center.
 The North Plainfield Pathmark also closed as part of this store consolidation.
 Meanwhile, A&P was updating its former Super Center branding by retrofitting older stores with new interior decor to comply with its Sav-A-Center branding.

-2010s
+A&P bankruptcy filings and closing

-In autumn 2010, A&P closed 25 stores, including some Pathmark stores.
+In August 2010, A&P announced it would close 25 stores, including nine Pathmark locations in New Jersey.